 This article describes the function and usage of custom File Attachment fields within the Customs Editor.
 File Attachment or Multiple File Attachment fields are used when attaching one file or multiple files to a project within a custom section.
 You can also always upload files using the project email, attachments to Activity notes and comments, or straight to the Docs section.

-To learn how to add custom fields, including File Attachment fields, read the article on using the Customs Editor.
+To learn how to add custom fields, including File Attachment fields, read the article on using the Customs Editor and the first section below.

 The Customs Editor is an Advanced tool and requires Org Admin privileges.